donovanglover/nix-config/help/git.md

 Note that you should always make changes from an external branch then make a pull request from your external branch to avoid rewriting history.

+If you need to update your local repository but have local changes, you need to stash them first.

+1. Fetch upstream like usual.
+2. Use `git stash` to store your changes temporarily.
+3. Rebase the branch you want to update with `upstream/<branch>` (usually master).
+4. Finally use `git stash pop` to update your repository with the stashed changes.

 ## Less common commands

 - Removes files to commit: `git rm <files>`